JR Ranger Webpage Cover Image

 Meteor Crater Natural Landmark

-The Meteor Crater Natural Landmark is not a part of the National Park system, but they provide a “scavenger hunt” book for kids to complete during their visit.
-The booklet is not available for download before your visit.
-Just ask for it when you enter.
-The questions were easily answered by visiting the museum and on the guided tour.
-In all, it took about 45 minutes to complete.
-Turn in the book at the gift shop to receive a patch.
+Meteor Crater Natural Landmark is not part of the National Park system, but it does offer a scavenger hunt-style booklet for kids to complete during their visit.
+The booklet was not available to download before our trip, so we picked it up when we arrived and worked through the questions during the museum exhibits and guided tour.

 Montezuma Castle NM Junior Ranger Badge